 Benefits of Wearable Sensors in Decentralized Trials

 It is necessary to understand how treatments improve the health-related quality of life (QoL) for patients, including their experience of specific symptoms.
-Regulatory agencies recognize the importance of the patient-centric approach is to drug development.
+Regulatory agencies recognize the importance of the patient-centric approach to drug development.
 The expanding use of wearable sensor technologies allows the collection of clinical trial data directly from the body connecting the patient in a way not previously possible.
 Decentralization trials benefit patients, sponsors, and sites, providing insights not previously measurable.

 In-clinic Assessment Using 6-Minute Walk Test (6MWT)